 Susan recently achieved her Permaculture Design Certification (PDC) through Oregon State University.
 Amazing course!
 Amazing instructors and cohort.
 Her final project was to design the layout of the Doighouse community gardens, orchard, personal, social and teaching spaces.
 Here’s an example of the overall plan.

 This is my second hugel kultur garden.
 It’s a whopping 79 feet long, 6 feet wide, 3 feet deep and about 4 feet high.
 We haven’t watered the squash or the potatoes since early spring!
 Don’t the plants look super healthy?

 We started by digging a 6 foot wide 79 foot long trench dug down about three feet.
 Once the trench was completed, a couple of layers of logs were place length wise covering the entire bottom of the trench.
 Continue reading Hugel gardening→

-theDoighouse radically sustainable, 'Earthship' inspired off grid home on Vancouver Island, BC
+theDoighouse radically sustainable, 'Earthship' inspired, off grid home, food forest and Learning Centre on Vancouver Island, BC